Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 - Cool the Brine: Always let your brine cool before introducing meat to prevent premature cooking.

-- Refrigerate: Keep your brining meat in the fridge to avoid bacterial growth.
+- Refrigerate: Store your brined meat in the fridge to prevent bacterial growth.

 - Rinse After Brining: A quick rinse removes excess salt from the surface.
 Usually, 5-10 minutes under cold running water is sufficient.